ArpitaGautam8/Python_projects/README.md

 # Python_projects
-Collection of all small projects that I will be doing while doing Python course from Udemy.
+Collection of all small projects that I will be doing while completing Python course from Udemy.